 - Layouts for Content Display: Backdrop features a Layouts module in its core, allowing administrators and developers to create custom layouts for different content types, ensuring a more structured and customizable way to present data.
 This approach is less dependent on third-party extensions and provides a cleaner, performance-optimized way to handle complex content presentation.

-Each platform serves its audience, with WordPress being more suitable for beginners and those wanting extensive themes/plugins, and Backdrop CMS appealing to those looking for a more streamlined and developer-friendly experience, particularly those who have enjoyed working with Drupal 7.
+Each platform serves its audience, with WordPress being potentially more suitable for beginners with very basic needs and those wanting access to the extensive library of themes/plugins.
+Backdrop CMS tries to bridge the gap between remaining easy to use for very simple use cases, but including powerful features for more advanced use cases.
+Backdrop is likel to appeal to those with more ambitious goals or those looking for a more streamlined and developer-friendly experience.
+In particular, those who have enjoyed working with Drupal 7.

 When it comes to structured and dynamic data, Backdrop CMS provides more out-of-the-box control and advanced handling through its core modules like Views and Layouts, suitable for complex data manipulation and display.
 WordPress, while user-friendly, often requires additional plugins and tools for similar functionalities, which can lead to performance trade-offs and potential security issues.
-Developers seeking to build heavily data-driven websites might find Backdrop more aligned with their needs, especially if they require complex data relationships and dynamic, customizable content displays without relying heavily on third-party plugins.
+Developers seeking to build heavily data-driven websites might find Backdrop more aligned with their needs, especially if they require complex data relationships and dynamic, customizable content displays without relying heavily on third-party plugins that don't always work well together.

 Image by Dalle*3.